LudwikJaniuk/sdleffler.github.io/_posts/2017-3-7-RustTypeSystemTuringComplete.md

 Now... we have some complexity.
 Let's dig through this slowly.

 This is a type-level cons-list.
-The first things we get out of this is two struct types, `Nil` and `Cons`:
+The first thing we get out of this is a pair of struct types, `Nil` and `Cons`:

 ```rust
 pub struct Nil;